Pradeep Kumar Balmuchu

-Dr. Pradeep Kumar Balmuchu (born 26 July 1957) in Jamshedpur, Jharkhand, India is the politician from Indian National Congress Party.
+Dr. Pradeep Kumar Balmuchu (born 26 July 1957) is an Indian politician of Indian National Congress from Jamshedpur, Jharkhand.
 He was elected to Rajya Sabha from state of Jharkhand of the ticket of INC in May 2012.

 He has studied B Com at Cooperative College Jamshedpur and done PhD.
 He resides at Dhalbhumgarh in District of East Singhbhum in Jharkhand.